shuibing9420/shuibing9420.github.io/_pages/about.md

 and Technology](http://www.en.cs.zju.edu.cn/), [Zhejiang University (ZJU)](https://www.zju.edu.cn/english/), where he leads the Intelligent Storage and Computing Systems (ISCS) Laboratory.
-He also serves as the Vice President of the Zhejiang Lab and the Deputy Director of the Zhejiang Key Laboratory of Big Data Intelligent Computing.
+He also serves as the Vice President of Zhejiang Lab and the Deputy Director of Zhejiang Key Laboratory of Big Data Intelligent Computing.
 Dr. He received his Ph.D. in Computer System Architecture from Huazhong University of Science and Technology in December 2009.
 Following his doctoral studies, he pursued postdoctoral